 The ethic of service is practiced throughout the course and will include projects during each course phase (or course area).
 Projects include environmental and humanitarian projects.
 In Patagonia, service takes the form of a cross-cultural exchange such as working with rural subsistence farmers.

 If you do not currently have a passport, you should start the application process NOW.
 It can take many weeks for your paperwork to be processed and a passport issued.
-For passport information go to: http: //travel.state.gov/passport_services.html.
+For passport information go to: http://travel.state.gov/passport/.

 To apply for this course click the apply button next to the course dates that work for you.
 The non-refundable application fee of $125 is due at the time of application.
-Full course tuition and in-course transportation fee are due within 60 days of course start date.
+For full fee schedule and process, click here.
 Course tuitions listed do not include our application fee or transportation fee.
-You can also call one of our expert Admissions Advisors at 866-467-7651.